Our methodology.

 Feature Depth

-- Core feature completeness vs. category standards
+- Core completeness vs. category standards

 - Reporting and analytics depth